opentensor/btcli/README.md

 ## Install on macOS and Linux

-You can install `btcli` on your local machine directly from source, or from PyPI. **Make sure you verify your installation after you install**:
+You can install `btcli` on your local machine directly from source, PyPI, or Homebrew. **Make sure you verify your installation after you install**:

 ### Install from PyPI